The tree care industry is competitive, dangerous, and demanding.

 As a SENNEBOGEN operator, you sit in a comfortable, climate-controlled cab with full visibility and the ability to elevate and tilt the cab to taller heights as needed.

-You take phone calls, play music, or listen to podcasts without ever taking your hands off the controls with Bluetooth capabilities.
-You have charging outlets and storage space to keep things out of the way, but within your reach should you need them.
+You take phone calls, play music, or listen to podcasts - all hands-free with Bluetooth capabilities.
+You have charging outlets and storage space to keep things out of the way, but within reach.

-While you sit comfortably in the cab, your ground crew does the dirty work.
-They process the trees once they’re on the ground and then clean up the jobsite.
+If you have a ground crew on hand, it can be quite helpful.
+While you sit comfortably in the cab, your ground crew does the work of processing the trees once they’re on the ground and cleaning up the jobsite.

 How Does a SENNEBOGEN Operator End the Day?

-As a SENNEBOGEN operator, you have a much shorter day than you typically would if you were holding a chainsaw and cutting trees from a bucket truck.
-And you get so much more work done.
+As a SENNEBOGEN operator, your day is much more productive than if you were holding a chainsaw and cutting trees from a bucket truck.

-There's no rigging or climbing involved like the traditional tree-cutting process, so the job gets done quickly.
-You have extra time on your hands to squeeze in an extra project or just call it a day and go home.
+You have extra time on your hands to squeeze in another project or just call it a day and go home.